 Messi Matched Ronaldo’s Stunning Freekick

-The 35-year-old Lionel Messi once again led Luis Scaloni’s men out as the skipper and the team was seen emotional during the national anthem of Argentina; Several members of the team were crying before the loud and cheering home fans, including 2022 FIFA World Cup Golden Glove Award winner and Aston Villa goalkeeper Emiliano Martínez.
+The 35-year-old Lionel Messi once again led Lionel Scaloni’s men out as the skipper and the team was seen emotional during the national anthem of Argentina; Several members of the team were crying before the loud and cheering home fans, including 2022 FIFA World Cup Golden Glove Award winner and Aston Villa goalkeeper Emiliano Martínez.

 After a quiet first half, the world champion finally broke the deadlock, courtesy of Thiago Almada’s effort.
 The 21-year-old midfielder from Major League Soccer club Atlanta United was brought on right after the restart and scored his first international goal in three appearances for Argentina.
 This first blood came when La Pulga’s freekick set-piece met the left post and rebounded, before another replacement Leandro Paredes mistimed his shot and allowed the ball to fall for Almada to score.